Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 But to a large extent and given the myriad of evidence and studies, lithium has proven to be a miracle in the study of mental health and bipolar disorder in particular.

-What's the disadvantage of lithium in treating mood disorder?
+What's the disadvantage of lithium in treating bipolar disorder?

-If you're on lithium medication, you also want to be checking your blood lithium level regularly to prevent living with high lithium amounts in your blood, which can be a precursor to the adverse side effects.
+If you're on lithium medication, you need to regularly check your blood lithium levels to prevent lithium toxicity (too much lithium in the blood), which can be a precursor to the adverse side effects.

 Author